agglayer/vault-bridge/src/secondary-chain/wormhole/README.md

 ### Native Token Transfers

 1. Deploy Custom Token implementation and proxy to Secondary Chain, and initialize it.
-2. Deploy NTT Manager and Wormhole Transceiver implementation and proxy on Secondary Chain using NTT CLI or NTT Launcher.
+2. Deploy NTT Manager and Wormhole Transceiver implementation and proxy on Secondary Chain using NTT CLI.
-3. Update peers of NTT Manager on Primary Chain and all Wormhole Secondary Chains using NTT CLI or NTT Launcher.
+3. Update peers of NTT Manager on Primary Chain and all Wormhole Secondary Chains using NTT CLI.
+4. <ins>BEFORE ANY TRANSFERS:</ins> Enable NTT Global Accountant for Wormhole Transceiver.

 ### Wrapped Token Transfers